molnarmark/Pipey/README.md

 </p>

 <p align="center">
-The tiny (460b) way of using pipes in MTA.
+The tiny (439 bytes) way of using pipes in MTA.
 </p>

 ## Getting Started